llpeterson/foundation/performance.md

 As an aside, computers are becoming so fast that when we connect them to networks, it is sometimes useful to think, at least figuratively, in terms of *instructions per mile*.
-Consider what happens when a computer that is able to execute 1 billion instructions per second sends a message out on a channel with a 100-ms RTT.
+Consider what happens when a computer that is able to execute 100 billion instructions per second sends a message out on a channel with a 100-ms RTT.
 (To make the math easier, assume that the message covers a distance of 5000 miles.)
-If that computer sits idle the full 100 ms waiting for a reply message, then it has forfeited the ability to execute 100 million instructions, or 20,000 instructions per mile.
+If that computer sits idle the full 100 ms waiting for a reply message, then it has forfeited the ability to execute 10 billion instructions, or 2 million instructions per mile.
 It had better have been worth going over the network to justify this waste.